 You will find the Spirit of the Knights Hotel in a quiet spot in the Old Town of Rhodes, just inside the 14th century city ramparts.
-The most bustling parts of town are actually quite close, but the hotel is in a ‘forgotten’ little corner of the town, where it is peaceful and residential.
+The most bustling parts of town are actually very close, but the hotel is in a ‘forgotten’ little corner of the Medieval City of Rhodes, where it is peaceful and residential.

-If you arrive by plane, it is easiest to take a taxi to the Old Town, and ask the driver to drop you off at the D'Amboise Gate.
+If you arrive on the island of Rhodes by plane, it is easiest to take a taxi to the Old Town, and ask the driver to drop you off at the D’Amboise Gate.
 From there you have to continue on foot.
-After you pass through the gate and enter the Old Town, turn right and walk down Orfeos Street.
+After you pass through the gate and enter the Medieval City of Rhodes, turn right and walk down Orfeos Street.
 At the end of this street, you will see the Muslim Library.
 If you give a call to the hotel, someone will come and meet you there.

 In case you don’t have a phone with you: it is actually not hard to find the hotel.
 At the Muslim Library, walk a little further bearing left, and take the first street to the right (Ippodamou), and then take the second (narrow lane) right (Xenofondos).
 Turn left at Alexandrou street, and you will see the hotel a little further down on your right.
 The walk from the gate should take you about 5-10 minutes.
 If you have a lot of luggage, you can of course call the hotel for assistance from the gate.

 If you arrive by boat, you can enter the Old Town of Rhodes from any gate on the waterfront.
 Check out the street maps (in the busy parts of town you find them on practically every street corner) and walk all the way to the end of Socratous street, where you will find the Muslim Library.
 The walk will take about 15 minutes.FIND IT ON THE MAP